 Take another example of passengers waiting for an elevator, what is the best way to keep the passengers engaged and satisfied and not grumble about the delay.
 A customer after checking-in to the smart connected hotel and waiting for the elevator for few minutes and later having too many stops to reach at his 90th floor, in one way can be engaged by providing complimentary vouchers for the delay on his Smartphone (through beacons and hotel smart apps on mobile) or through his hotel room card (which is digitized and provide various information) or a call as soon as he reaches his room.
 In that way, the customer would get the sense of being instantly connected and feel that the hotel acknowledged the delay and cared about it.

 Take another example of how data from the connected car solution can be used to derive real values like, traffic management, public safety, fleet management, after sales service and industries like insurance that would tap into the data and devise ‘pay per use’ model based on actual usage of the car and based on driving/behaviour pattern of the driver.
 The insurance underwriting process would be changed to take into account these various connected parameters to quote the insurance premium.
 Insurance companies might also provide various value added services like tying up with service vendors for after sales services or providing just in time insurance for a second person driving the car.
-Privacy and can pose a challenge, but they can be effectively handled through service level agreements between car broker/owner and insurance companies.
+Privacy and security can pose a challenge, but they can be effectively handled through service level agreements between car broker/owner and insurance companies.

 The current generation does not hesitate to share information on social media.
 Sometimes sharing information can be tricky but often times you would want to do that to improve your experience with the connected world as every smart business then will be able to provide personalized service based on your personal preference or characteristic.
 It will bring out positive outcomes and benefit at large and will be appreciated by the same people thereby creating a framework of connected people and business.